 “I just hated having to wake up every day and do the same thing I did the day before.
 I wasn’t going anywhere.”

 For me personally, I chose the life of a digital nomad so that I could spend more time climbing.
 I loved working as a cook, but the kitchen was keeping me from pursuing my true passions.
-I wanted to travel, I wanted to see the world’s far off places, and I wanted to do it now.
-Requesting time off and planning trips just wasn’t cutting it for me.
+I wanted to travel, I wanted to see the world’s far-off places, and I wanted to do it now.
+Requesting time off and planning trips just weren’t cutting it for me.

 If you dream of adventure and being your own boss, it might be closer at hand than you realize.
 It can be hard and scary to make a big change at first, but once you take the first steps on the path to life as a digital nomad, you might never look back.